Hyperi0n1337/portfolio/index.md

 ## Other Proficiencies 🧩

 **Global Experience**
-Lived and worked in 5 countries across 3 continents (Europe, US, Vietnam, Russia, Philippines), gaining cross-cultural fluency, language skills, and ability to adapt in diverse business environments.
+Lived and worked in 5 countries across 3 continents (US, Europe, Vietnam, Russia, Philippines), gaining cross-cultural fluency, language skills, and ability to adapt in diverse business environments.

 **Entrepreneurship**
 Demonstrated business acumen and adaptability by coordinating international manufacturing collaborations and launching an entrepreneurial fashion company.